Single-Mode vs Multimode Fiber: Differences, Uses, and How to Choose

 • Campus backbone links

-• Metropolitan fiber rings
+• Metropolitan fibre rings

-• High-performance data center interconnects
+• High-performance data centre interconnects

 • 5G backhaul